TrueTigger/j-ipv6/README.md

 j-ipv6
 ======

-A small java library to handle IPv6 parsing tasks
+A small java library to handle IPv6 and IPv4 parsing tasks.

+Tests runs with JUnit4.